Maintaining Your Operator's License

-As in many professions, there is a code of ethics in the water operator profession.
+As in many professions, there is a Code of Ethics (pdf) in the water operator profession.
 These are the principles by which the professionals serve their associates.

-The Board licenses operators to operator water systems in Maine.
-With the authority to license persons also is the responsibility to assure the licensed persons perform the respective tasks satisfactorily.
+The Board licenses operators to operate water systems in Maine.
+With the authority to license individuals there is also the responsibility to assure the licensed operators perform the respective tasks satisfactorily.
 The Board has the authority to suspend or revoke licenses.
 The following describes this process.

 Please review the section on Public water system operator requirements also for a better understanding of operator responsibilities.